Things have changed…

 - They’re certainly comfortable spending cash.
 Alibaba (the $602Bn Chinese e-commerce retailer) had 162% more Gen X U.S. app users last month.
 See how that impacts Amazon, Walmart, and Shipt.

 - Gen X likes entertainment too.
 PlutoTV (owned by ViacomCBS) is up 58% for app users, adding to a saturated marketplace with Disney+, Netflix, and many more.
-Here’s the data on all streaming services.
+See the data on all streaming services on MFour Studio.

 - Finish Line‘s Gen X foot traffic is up 42% compared to the prior month.
 So, our Gen Xers appear to be working hard to stay in shape for the summer, as states continue to re-open all activities after COVID.